Location: Tortuguero National Park, Costa Rica

 This project works to assist the Costa Rican Ministry of Environment, or MINAET, to collect data about the presence of 30 target bird species throughout Tortuguero National Park.
 The data is not only useful for learning more about the migration of bird species within Costa Rica, Central America, and further locations, but it also indicates the health of the National Park as a whole.

 Learn how to identify these species in the wild, note their gender and breeding behaviour, and input the information into the relevant databases.
-This information is then shared with the Costa Rican government so that they can make informed decisions about their conservation policies.
+This information is then shared with the Costa Rican government to inform their conservation policies.

 On Costa Rica’s Caribbean coast you will join a team of international volunteers as an expedition member.
 Our expedition base camp is located in the Tortuguero National park of Costa Rica.
 Your hands on work will contribute to the long-term management and conservation of this stunning rainforest.